 Aspirate the primary antibody solution and wash the wells according to same procedure as described above (step 4.2).

 Add 10 µL Alexa 488 secondary antibody diluted accordingly in 1% (w/v) BSA in PBS.
 Incubate at room temperature for 1 hour.
+Seal the plate with an adhesive aluminum foil seal to protect from light.
+Note: Protect the plate from light during this and subsequent steps.

-Nuclear staining and Cell mask
+Nuclear staining and cell mask

-Add 10 µL Hoechst dye diluted to 0.05 mg/mL in PBS to all wells.
+Add 10 µL nuclear dye diluted to 0.05 mg/mL in PBS to the wells using a multichannel pipet.
 Incubate at room temperature for additional 10 minutes.

 Aspirate the secondary antibody and Hoechst solution and wash the wells using the same procedure as described above (step 4.2).

-Add 10 µL HCS cell mask diluted to 200 ng/mL in PBS to the wells.
+Add 10 µL cell mask diluted to 200 ng/mL in PBS to the wells using a multichannel pipet.
 Incubate at room temperature for 30 minutes.

 Aspirate the cell mask solution and wash the wells using the same procedure as described above (step 4.2).

-Dispense 60 µL PBS to all wells and re-seal the plates with an adhesive aluminum foil.
+Dispense 60 µL PBS to all wells using the plate washer a bulk reagent dispenser or a multichannel pipet and seal the plates with an adhesive aluminum foil.

 Image acquisition and analysis

-Capture images on ImageXpress Micro XLS Widefield High-Content Analysis System (Molecular Devices) using 3 fluorescent channels: DAPI (387/447), GFP (472/520) and TexasRed (562/624).
+Capture images on a high content imager using 3 fluorescent channels: DAPI (387/447), GFP (472/520) and TexasRed (562/624).

-Acquire 4 images per well using 10X Pan Fluor 0.3 NA objective.
+Acquire 4 images per well using 10X objective.
 Use automated laser autofocus and apply binning 2 during acquisition.

 Store images as 16 bit, gray scale tiff files along with metadata.

-Analyze images using MetaXpress Custom Module.
+Analyze images using available software.
 Identify cell boundaries using Cell Scoring algorithm with DAPI (nucleus) and TexasRed (cytoplasm).

-Extract average intensity for all acquired wavelengths for further data analysis
+Extract average intensity for all acquired wavelengths for further data analysis.

+Calculate Z-factor to ensure the robustness of the assay.

+10.7.
+Calculate % stabilization using the following formula: 100*(1-(well intensity – average well intensity negative control)/(average intensity positive control-average intensity negative control)).
+Since the maximum stabilization between compounds can vary and in fact be greater than the positive control for ITDRF curves the maximum and minimum stabilization intensities for each compound are sometimes used in place of the intensity values of the control wells.

 REPRESENTATIVE RESULTS: